- Have a reference point

 - And have a clear objective

 For “have a reference point” Andy states that this means you need a system to track where your money is going.
 He is a very big advocate of using Quicken, and also mentions that doing it by hand is a great way to start.
 I highly suggest starting out by doing it by hand just to get a feel for things.
+Check out our article on how to budget, and our other article about the envelope budgeting system.

 By tracking your spending you will be armed with information to help you make constant corrections!
 But what good are corrections if you don’t have a destination for your course to lead you to?
 This brings us to the second part of the balanced series.
 Andy Stanley calls this the fine print, because the goal is what guides you, and really contains the power.